pulkitcollier/CloudComputingFinal/k-means/README.md

 2	2017-05-08 17:05:00.0	6096.8248121570588235	5348.0361829411764706	6619.1764253941176471	103642.24897024	90774.881767	112454.9691293
 ```
 2. generate tweet model input

+* BETWEEN date_x AND date_y will not include date_y records but you date_y-1; say you want to the window be  2017-05-08 and 2017-05-09 (inclusive), then you need to write the query as `where createtime BETWEEN '2017-05-08' and '2017-05-10'`
 ```
 select  userid,
         avg(followercount) as followerCount,